dmmolitor/dmmolitor.github.io/research.md

 Proc.
 International Traveling Workshop on Interactions between low-complexity data models and Sensing Techniques (iTwist), Nov.
 2018.
 * "Matrix completion for structured observations" by D. Molitor and D. Needell.
 Proc.
-Information Theory and Approximation, La Jolla CA, Feb.
+Information Theory and Approximation, Feb.
 2018.

 ###### Reports and Articles
 * "Classification scheme for binary data with extensions"